 In the past, AML emergency project accomplishments have been placed in the Inventory only by States with emergency program responsibilities.
-To establish program-wide accomplishments, OSM had to gather information from Federal Emergency Program officials and then try to report them in a manner consistent with all other types of AML projects.
+To establish program-wide accomplishments, OSMRE had to gather information from Federal Emergency Program officials and then try to report them in a manner consistent with all other types of AML projects.
+Completed emergency problems (using Program codes SEA, EBI, or EMA) MUST include an Abate Date entered into eAMLIS shortly after they are remedied.